adityakishan2018/AboutPrivateProjects/README.md

 particular slot (day and time).
 7) As soon as the password is entered, a mail consisting of the attendance report (csv file consisting of present student details) is sent to his/her mail id.

+### Tech-Stack:
+Python, OpenCV, Dlib, Numpy, Smtplib and various other libraries

 ### project demo ( )
 ### project documentation (  )